 - Absurdly Sharp Blade: Skadhwe.

-- Angel Unaware: The inkeeper they meet, though they do figure out who She is eventually (after comparing notes and realizing they all slept with her at exactly the same time).
+- Angel Unaware: The innkeeper they meet, though they do figure out who She is eventually (after comparing notes and realizing they all slept with her at exactly the same time).

 - Anti-Villain: Cillmod turns out to be this.

 - Be Careful What You Wish For: Segnbora wanted to be different...

 - Blazing Inferno Hellfire Sauce: Whitefruit, which is similar to the capsicums we know and love, is particularly prized in Steldin, with certain cultivars taking it Up to Eleven.

 - Blessed with Suck: Blue Fire could be considered this, because using it uses up your life.

 - Fighting a Shadow: Fighting the Shadow, in fact, and it can't be destroyed.
 "Shadow" isn't just a Dark Is Evil metaphor; it is literally the shadow of the Lover, and will exist as long as he does.